ni/measurement-plugin-python/examples/nivisa_dmm_measurement/README.md

     sections of the main sequence.
 For **Test UUTs** and batch process model use cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
-- Demonstrates how to share instrument resources with other measurement services when running measurements from TestStand, without using NI gRPC Device Server
+- Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand

 ### Required Software